palant/palant.info/content/articles/are-xiaomi-browsers-spyware-yes-they-are/index.md

 a = sb.toString();
 {{< /highlight >}}

 Looking up `A.e`, it turns out to be a country code.
 So the `i.a` static member here ends up holding the endpoint URL with the user's country code filled in.
-And it is being used in the class' initialization function:
+And it is being used in the class’ initialization function:

 {{< highlight java >}}
 public void a(final Context c) {